30 BEAUTIFUL Banff Lakes You Have To Visit

 Herbert Lake is a small lake just off the Icefields Parkway which you can find on your left hand side not long after you pass the park gates from Lake Louise.
 Its location and the fact that it’s not considered a big highlight in Banff means the lake remains quiet throughout the summer.

 However, the lake is gorgeous and has some phenomenal mountain views from its waters.
-A picnic area right along the lake shores makes putting a SUP or kayak in the water easy.
-While you’re paddling around, keep an eye out as there is a diving board; if you’re brave enough to take a dip in the frigid waters — make sure you pick a warm day.
+A picnic area right along the lake’s shore makes putting a SUP or kayak in the water easy.
+While paddling around, keep an eye out as there is a diving board; if you’re brave enough to dip in the frigid waters, make sure you pick a warm day.

 Boom Lake